maria-hampel/hpc-workspace-v2/admin-guide.md

 out, `ws_expirer` would be running in "dry-run" mode, which is a testing feature, and would not perform any file operations.

-**Note:** It is higly required to test a configuration in dry-run mode first and study the output of a manual run before setting up a cronjob!
+**Note:** It is strongly recommended to test a configuration in dry-run mode first and study the output of a manual run before setting up a cronjob!

 v2 introduced a new logging scheme, you can use the ```expirerlogpath``` option in the config file to